avinassh/gg-flip/README.md

 ![performance-report](perf.png)

 But as you can see, in today's webscale world flipping ~4000 signs per second wouldn't cut it.
 I started to look into the ways to improve it and started reading the code of V8 engine.
 My C is rusty, but I was able to read through most of the code and understand it.
-Turns out V8 highly optimises the switch blocks and they are way too fast compared to any other control statements.
+Turns out V8 highly optimises the switch blocks and they are faster compared to any other control statements.
 I decided to make use of this and implement a better sign flip.
 GG Flip is the result.

 GG Flip is a Golang library which generates the Javascript sign flip library.
 I preferred Go because lack of generics seemed like a good design choice.
 This code has no external dependencies, you can run: